Chefs in the kitchen choosing healthy ingredients based on nutritional science.

 No—the online master’s degree program has been designed for distance delivery.
 Other than the required short residencies (four to six days), students should be able to complete the program from any location with an internet connection.

-Contact our Graduate Admissions Team
+Contact Your Graduate Admissions Counselor

 CIA Graduate Admissions Team